thoaidn05/thoaidn05/README.md

 * 🌍  I'm based in Binh Duong
 * ✉️  You can contact me at [thoaidn05@gmail.com](mailto:thoaidn05@gmail.com)
-* 🧠  I'm learning Angular
+* 🧠  I'm learning Electronic And Telecommunication Engineering

 ### Skills